packwiz/packwiz-website/docs/tutorials/creating/adding-mods.md

 	Several aliases exist for the `curseforge` and `modrinth` commands to speed up your workflow.
 Try `packwiz cf add` or `packwiz mr add`!

-## Other files
+## Internal files (config files, scripts, etc.)
 Configuration files for your modpack can simply be placed in a config folder (in the same place as the mods folder) and they'll be copied to the config folder when installing the modpack.
 This works for any file (including quests/scripts) - place it in the modpack and it'll be installed into the corresponding location in the game folder.
 Make sure you run `packwiz refresh` so that the index is up to date!

+This works for mods that aren't available elsewhere online too (e.g. custom mods or forks); just drop them in the `mods` folder alongside the `.pw.toml` files.
+This isn't ideal for Git as it's not great at handling large binary files; you could use Git LFS or you may prefer to upload them elsewhere manually and reference them from the pack - see the section below.

 !!! tip

 	If you don't want to include files in the modpack, you can add them to a file called `.packwizignore` in your modpack directory.
 This uses the [same format as gitignore](https://git-scm.com/docs/gitignore); see the [example pack](https://github.com/packwiz/packwiz-example-pack) for an example!

-### External files
+## Other external files
-If you have external files/mods that aren't from CurseForge or Modrinth, you'll need to create the `.toml` files manually.
+If you have external files/mods that aren't from CurseForge or Modrinth, you'll need to create the `.pw.toml` files manually.
 See the following for an example of how you could lay it out:

 ```toml
 name = "Flamingo"